dblock/kahneraja.github.io/_posts/2016-04-04-what-is-a-one-on-one-peer-review-feedback-lunch.md

 ---
 layout: post
-title: "What is a one on one peer review feedback lunch and how can it help build a scalable progressive fabric in any business?"
+title: "What is a one on 'one peer review feedback lunch' and how can it help you build a scalable progressive fabric in any business?"
 categories: []
 tags: []
 published: True